-- 2. (a) At the Stated Meeting in the Trinity Term in the academic year before that at the end of which the office of Principal shall become vacant under the provisions of Stat II.5, the Governing Body shall fix a date of a Special Meeting to be held not later than Saturday of the first week of the Michaelmas full term following.
+- 2. At the Stated Meeting in the Trinity Term in the academic year before that at the a) end of which the office of Principal shall become vacant under the provisions of clause 5 of Statute II, the Governing Body shall fix a date of a Special Meeting to be held not later than Saturday of the first week of the Michaelmas full term following.
 The Principal shall not be present at the Special Meeting and the Vice-Principal or, in her absence, the senior Official Fellow in residence, shall act as Chairman.
 Only business concerned with the election of a Principal or directly arising from it shall be entered on the Agenda.
 The Special Meeting shall be adjourned at least once, and at an adjourned meeting to be held not later than the end of the first week of Hilary Term, voting shall take place on nominations which have been entered on the Agenda, with names of proposers and seconders.
 Election shall be between those nominated only and shall be by secret ballot and shall be determined by an absolute majority of those present.
 If there are more than two nominees and no nominee obtains an absolute majority, voting shall take place again, the nominee who obtained the least number of votes having been withdrawn, and this procedure shall be repeated as often as necessary.
-In the case of an equality of votes, the Chairman shall not exercise a second or casting vote until the meeting has been adjourned and the vote repeated. - (b) If the Governing Body is informed at any Stated Meeting of the intention of the Principal to resign her office, the same procedure shall be followed except that the Governing Body shall at such meeting fix the date of the Special Meeting and the nominations shall be entered on the Agenda of an adjourned meeting to be held not more than fourteen weeks after the date fixed for the Special Meeting. - (c) If a vacancy occurs in the office of Principal otherwise than as provided in the above clauses, the Secretary of the Governing Body shall summon a Special Meeting to be held within fourteen days of the occurrence; provided that if the vacancy shall occur in the months of July, August or September, the Special Meeting may be fixed for a day not later than the 10th day of October.
-The Governing Body shall at such Meeting fix the date of a Special Meeting to consider the election of a Principal and the same procedure as in clause (b) above shall be followed. - (d) If no election has been made within a year of the Stated Meeting mentioned in clauses (a) and (b) above and the first Special Meeting mentioned in clause (c), respectively, the Visitor shall be informed and shall have power to appoint.
+In the case of an equality of votes, the Chairman shall not exercise a second or casting vote until the meeting has been adjourned and the vote repeated. - b) If the Governing Body is informed at any Stated Meeting of the intention of the Principal to resign her office, the same procedure set out in clause 2(a) above shall be followed except that the Governing Body shall at such meeting fix the date of the Special Meeting and the nominations shall be entered on the Agenda of an adjourned meeting to be held not more than fourteen weeks after the date fixed for the Special Meeting. - c) If a vacancy occurs in the office of Principal otherwise than as provided in the above clauses, the Secretary of the Governing Body shall summon a Special Meeting to be held within fourteen days of the occurrence; provided that if the vacancy shall occur in the months of July, August or September, the Special Meeting may be fixed for a day not later than the 10th day of October.
+The Governing Body shall at such Meeting fix the date of a Special Meeting to consider the election of a Principal and the same procedure as in clause 2(b) above shall be followed.